 Worked at the Julius-Maximilians-Universität Würzburg since 1989.
 Holder of the Chair of Neurology and Director of the University Clinic's Department of Neurology and Polyclinic for Neurology until 2010.
 His research in the field of neuroimmunological disorders earned the University of Würzburg international acclaim.
-On 28 September 2005, Klaus Toyka became a member of the German National Academy of Sciences Leopoldina.
+On 28 September 2005, Klaus Toyka became a member of the Deutsche Akademie der Naturforscher Leopoldina (German national academy of sciences).
 Klaus Toyka was also a patron of the University in general and of the arts in particular.

 Renate Schülke-Schmitt (2012)

 Holder of a degree in Jurisprudence, she had been part of the University Clinic's administrative service from 1988 until she resigned as Director in 2011.
 While active in the Clinic's administration and management, she worked towards multifaceted organisational cooperation and helped create positive framework conditions for clinical research and projects in the area of medicine.
 She deserves special recognition for her work on state and national committees, for example as a Member of the Board of the Verband der Universitätsklinika Deutschlands (Association of University Clinics in Germany).

 Holder of the Chair of Special Education from 1976 to 1992, with a special interest in education for people with learning disabilities.
 As the first holder of this Chair, he realised pioneering achievements: he established this subject, which had yet to enjoy any kind of university tradition in Germany, and profiled it in the University’s teaching and training curricula.
 Owing to his dedication, Special Education became firmly rooted in Würzburg alongside conventional teacher training.
 Thanks to Möckel, Special Education in Würzburg achieved nationwide visibility and impact.